smhanov/syzgydb/python_client/README.md

 ## API Reference

-### SyzgyDBClient
+### SyzgyClient

 The main class for interacting with SyzgyDB.

 #### `__init__(base_url: str)`

-Initialize the client with the base URL of your SyzgyDB instance.
+Initialize the client with the base URL of your Syzgy instance.

 #### `create_collection(name: str, vector_size: int, quantization: int, distance_function: str) -> Collection`